 Espy has a difficult time following the Rule.
 Here’s just one infraction.
 Benedict is very clear that no one is to own anything, saying that the evil practice of private ownership “must be uprooted and removed from the monastery” (33.1) Espy thinks everything is hers.
 I can’t used the scratch rug or play with the mouse (not a real one) without Espy running over, jumping on me and chasing me away.
-In fact, she loves to chase me and did so relentlessly until the second big change came last month when Amma brought home a four-month old kitten from the animal shelter.
+In fact, she loves to chase me and did so relentlessly until the second big change came last month.
+Amma brought home a four-month old kitten from the animal shelter.

-Nikki is really cute (see picture) and was brought into the cloister in a most appropriate way, unlike Epsy.
-Benedict explains in Chapter 58 that anyone wanting to come into the monastery must not have an easy entry (like Espy did) but paw at the door for four or five days, showing how patient she or he is before they are even allowed to enter (58.1-3).
+Let me explain the Benedictine way of entry.
+Benedict explains in Chapter 58 that anyone wanting to come into the monastery must not have an easy entry (like Espy did) but paw at the door for four or five days.
+The perspective member must who how patient she or he is before they are even allowed to enter (58.1-3).
 Amma did this with Nikki.
-Nikki lived in Amma’s office for a week with a door that separated our cloister from Amma’s office.
+Nikki lived in Amma’s office for a week.
+A door separated our cloister from Amma’s office.

-I mewed to her that perhaps she ought to Google “kittens wrestling” and see what pops up.
+I mewed to her that perhaps she ought to do an internet search on “kittens wrestling” and see what pops up.
 Well, she did and learned that because no claws were extended, no fur stood up on back or tail, no hissing was done and turns were taken chasing each other, they were just playing.
-So Amma relaxed a bit and instructed in firm tone that they were not to injure the other (4.30) and to keep careful watch over all they do because she and God were watching (4.48-49).
+So Amma relaxed a bit and instructed in firm tone that they were not to injure the other (4.30).
+They were to to keep careful watch over all they do because she and God were watching (4.48-49).